 The other ordinary committee members, i.e. those without particular portfolios, are as follows:

 Bosun: Alexis Villiers; generally if you break it, confess to Alexis, who will be remarkably mellow and then fix it, probably using the contents of his Aladdin's cave.
 Of course he'd prefer it if you either didn't break it or fixed it yourself!

 New volunteers for all these roles are ALWAYS welcome - many of the current incumbents have been in post for many years, and we should be starting to ease their burden.
 Help and suggestions from the rest of the members will be received with delight.

 Finally, IBRSC honours very special people with honorary memberships.
 (Of course all the above are special people too!).
 The current honorary members are:

 The Pettit family were instrumental in the move to Island Barn.
 Rob (ex-commodore) is often at the club with us, and is thus the longest-standing member still sailing.

-Colin Mattingley and Glen Cole: faithful friends to the sailing club as both as former sailors, active comitee members and then as members of the board of trustees.
+Colin Mattingley and Glen Cole: faithful friends to the sailing club as both as former sailors, comitee members and trustees.